Suicide of Evelyn McHale: Legacy

 The photo of her body, taken by Robert Wiles, was published in Life magazine.
-It has been compared to the photograph by Malcolm Browne of the self-immolation of Vietnamese Buddhist monk Thích Quảng Đức, who burned himself alive at a busy Saigon road intersection in 1963; both are widely regarded as being among the most iconic suicide photographs.
 Ben Cosgrove of Time praised the photo as "technically rich, visually compelling and ... downright beautiful", describing her body as "resting, or napping, rather than ... dead" and appearing as if she is "daydreaming of her beau".

 In popular culture

 Andy Warhol used Wiles' photo in one of his prints entitled Suicide (Fallen Body).

 Her picture was also used on the cover of Saccharine Trust's album Surviving You, Always, released in 1984 by SST Records.

 Lethal Weapon references this picture in the opening sequence.

 David Bowie's 1993 video for the single "Jump They Say" and Radiohead's 1995 music video for the single "Street Spirit (Fade Out)" both include a recreation of the image, with Bowie and Thom Yorke respectively splayed atop a smashed car.

 The cover of the 1995 album Gilt by the Tucson band Machines of Loving Grace uses a color photo that recreates the original image, while that of the 2009 Pearl Jam album Backspacer features an artist rendition of the iconic photograph in the bottom right corner.

-On the cover of the 2019 album Better Out Than In by the St. Paul, MN band Skittish, singer and songwriter Jeff Noller poses in a stylized recreation of the infamous picture.
+On the cover of the 2019 album Better Out Than In by the St. Paul, Minnesota band Skittish, singer and songwriter Jeff Noller poses in a stylized recreation of the infamous picture.

 The photograph is referenced in the movie Stranger Than Fiction by the character Karen Eiffel.
-The photograph is also referenced in the song "Shatter Me with Hope" by HIM from their album Screamworks: Love in Theory and Practice, with the lyrics "Turn to page 43, and you'll know how I feel," being in direct reference to the photograph as shown in LIFE Magazine's May 12, 1947 issue.
+The photograph is also referenced in the song "Shatter Me with Hope" by HIM from their album Screamworks: Love in Theory and Practice, with the lyrics "Turn to page 43, and you'll know how I feel", being in direct reference to the photograph as shown in LIFE Magazines May 12, 1947 issue.

 Parenthetical Girls' 2013 release Privilege (Abridged) opens with the track "Evelyn McHale".
 A reference was also made to the shot at the start of Taylor Swift's "Bad Blood" music video, released in 2015.

 The 2022 music video for the Cyberpunk: Edgerunners ending theme song "Let You Down" by Dawid Podsiadło contains a visual homage to the Evelyn McHale photo, with a character's body being depicted atop a car in a pose reminiscent of McHale's.

 In 2018, a novel by journalist and writer Nadia Busato was published in Italy, tracing the story of Evelyn McHale and her suicide.
-The novel is entitled Non sarò mai la brava moglie di nessuno ("Nobody's Good Wife").
+The novel is entitled Non sarò mai la brava moglie di nessuno (I will never be anyone's good wife).